 Last year, Johnson & Johnson recalled about 33,000 bottles of its baby powder in the United States after testing by the Food and Drug Administration (FDA) found asbestos in some samples of the talcum powder.

-TIME – Johnson & Johnson Ending Sale of Talcum Powder Products in U.S.
+TIME – Johnson & Johnson Ending Sale of Talcum Powder Products in the U.S.

 Bloomberg – J&J’s Baby Powder Switch Sets an End Date for Legal Liability